 CHS Innovative Teaching Initiative grants are limited to a maximum total award of $20,000 which can be used over a maximum period of two years.

 All faculty members in the College of Human Sciences (tenured, tenure-eligible, adjunct, visiting, lecturer or clinician) may apply for a grant.
 Faculty may submit proposals as individuals or may join with others to submit a proposal as a faculty team.

-The proposal submission deadline is noon on November 1, 2018.
-The award is announced in December.
+The proposal submission deadline is due March 2, 2020.
 Refer to the Innovative Teaching Initiatives document for specific details.

 Recipients of an Innovative Teaching Grant must submit a final report no later than 90 days following the end of the grant cycle.
 The final report need not be lengthy but should include three basic parts: 1) a narrative of accomplishments, 2) a financial accounting of expenditures, and 3) a discussion of how the new course (or course improvement) will be sustained.